Updated: Nov 5, 2020

 I could have kept doing the same thing for a while, finding ways to make the work more exciting, but I was really craving something new.
 I could tell I was at an inflection point, and I had an idea of where I wanted to grow personally and the skills I wanted to build professionally.
 But I tried to imagine myself reaching toward these goals in the same position at this time next year, and I couldn’t see it.

 I knew I was looking for an exit from the higher education world where I’d spent the past decade as a student and young professional.
 My gut told me I wanted to do something vaguely science-related, in a growing but not massive organization, but that’s really all I had to go off of at that point.
 I spent a lot of time thinking myself in circles about what the ideal environment would be for me, but I didn’t know what the right next steps to get there could look like, nor if that utopian workplace really existed.
 I got bummed out hearing mentors and friends say how difficult it would be to find something on par with the work I was doing at the time.
 Daydreaming about what I might do next wasn’t getting me anywhere.

-That’s when I heard about the Career Change Fellowship.
+That’s when I heard about the Career Design Fellowship.
 I knew signing up for a 4-week, low stakes program wouldn’t be a waste of time.
 I thought it would be a good way to get a head start in clarifying my thinking about the next phase of my professional life.
 To be clear, I wasn’t ready to jump ship immediately – I still had things I wanted to accomplish in my role at the time.
 But I lacked a good understanding of how to start looking elsewhere, and what it might take to make a big change without leaving me regretful about leaving a good thing behind.

 The Fellowship began.